bahmutov/bottle-service/README.md

 [Live demo](https://bottle-service.herokuapp.com/) - might be asleep on Heroku, wait 10 seconds to start, please use Chrome Desktop for now

-[Instal app demo](https://instant-todo.herokuapp.com/) - TodoMVC that is instant on page reload, also hosted on Heroku, and needs Chrome browser for now
+[Instant app demo](https://instant-todo.herokuapp.com/) - TodoMVC that is instant on page reload, also hosted on Heroku, and needs Chrome browser for now

 ![page source](page-source.png)